 - Payment can be made over the counter.
 This is particularly good because they either are not entirely comfortable using the internet or possibly don’t use debit or credit cards.

-- There is still an older generation that like a more traditional approach to doing things.
+- There is still an older generation that likes a more traditional approach to doing things.
 I think that there’s something in this as who hasn’t become frustrated when shopping online and said something along the lines of ‘I’d like to speak to a real person!’

-Post Office Disadvantages – The Bad:
+Post Office Disadvantages – The Bad (Disadvantages):

 - You might be able to send out a large number of smaller items through the post office, but it’s generally not the most cost-effective option.
-True it’s a tried and tested option but it’s definitely not free.
+True it’s a tried and tested option but it’s not free.

 - You will not be able to send heavy or items with large dimensions by this method as the post offices have size and weight limits regarding the items that you can send.
 With regards to dimension, the maximum you can send is usually 1m long.
 Try sending a hockey stick or fishing pole if you don’t believe me.

 ● Emotional value – there is a massive emotional value that post offices play with people.
-For some people, its an anchor to something stable and familiar.
+For some people, it’s an anchor to something stable and familiar.

 ● Saving schemes – the post offices still offer a good number of high-value saving schemes.
 Anyone can invest a sum of money whether on a one-off or monthly basis.